 • I haven’t received any financial donations, and no fundraiser was organised for me by a political party.
 As a result, I do not ‘owe’ anything to anyone.

-• I’m not connected to any business in the City of Bayswater in any way.
+• I’m not connected to any business (or business association) in the City of Bayswater in any way.

 • I have not had any conflict of interest in any of the community campaigns that I was previously involved in.